azoght/coding-club-alexander-academy/Week4.md

 ```
 [5, 6, 7, 8, 9, 10, 'Jack']
 ```
-*x[y:]* returns a sequence of all items in sequence x from index y onward
+*x[y:]-* returns a sequence of all items in sequence x from index y onward
 ```python
 card_suit = ["Ace",2,3,4,5,6,7,8,9,10,"Jack","Queen","King"]
 print(card_suit[3:]) # between the fourth and last items